opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_keypair_v2.md

 * `public_key` - (Optional) A pre-generated OpenSSH-formatted public key.
   Changing this creates a new keypair.

-->
-If both `name` and `public_key` duplicate the existing keypair value, the new keypair won't be managed by the Terraform.
-Keypair resource will be marked as `shared.`

 * `value_specs` - (Optional) Map of additional options.